angoca/awesome-db2/README.md

 ### Blogs
 - [PlanetDB2](http://www.planetdb2.com/) - An aggregator of blogs about the IBM DB2 database server.
-- [An Expert's Guide to DB2 Technology. itToolBox.
+- NOT WORKING [An Expert's Guide to DB2 Technology. itToolBox.
 Chris Eaton.](http://it.toolbox.com/blogs/db2luw/) - An old blog about technical articles of Db2.
-- [BigData and Analytics Hub.
+- NOT WORKING [BigData and Analytics Hub.
 IBM](http://www.ibmbigdatahub.com/tag/292) - Articles about Data Analytics from IBM.
 - [Expert tips on building and administering DB2 LUW databases. db2commerce.
 Ember Crooks](http://datageek.blog/) - Articles from an expert DBA, focussed in the administration of databases.
-- [SQL Tips for DB2 LUW.
+- NOT WORKING [SQL Tips for DB2 LUW.
 DeveloperWorks.
 Serge Rielau and Rick Swagerman](https://www.ibm.com/developerworks/community/blogs/SQLTips4DB2LUW/) - A blog specialized in SQL PL, the procedural language of Db2.
 - [Thoughts of DB2.
 Triton Consulting.
 Iqbal Goralwalla](http://blog.triton.co.uk/) - Articles from experts DBAs that explain different kind of problems in Db2.
 - [Thoughts on IT, Life, DB2, and more.
 Data Henrik.
 Henrik Loeser](http://blog.4loeser.net) - Many examples of how to use Db2 interacting with other tools, mainly deployed in Blumix.
 - [Ideas for Db2.
 Andres Gomez Casanova](http://angocadb2.blogspot.com) - Techinical articles about Db2 in Spanish.